-(11) Charity Care and Other Deductions from Revenue
+(11) Charity Care, Bad Debt and Other Deductions from Revenue

 The Hospitals provide care to patients regardless of their ability to pay.
 In identifying charity care, the Hospitals assess the patient's ability to pay, utilizing generally recognized poverty income levels for the community, and identify certain cases where incurred charges are considered to be beyond the patient's ability to pay.
 The Hospitals maintain records to identify and monitor the level of charity care they provide.
-These records reflect the amount of charges forgone under their charity care policy and amounted to approximately \$7,214 and \$3,855 for the years ended December 31, 2011 and 2010, respectively.
-The total direct and indirect costs to provide the care amounted to approximately \$5,331 and \$2,951 for the years ended December 31, 2011 and 2010, respectively.
+These records reflect the amount of charges forgone under their charity care policy and amounted to approximately \$7,829 and \$7,214 for the years ended December 31, 2012 and 2011, respectively.
+The total direct and indirect costs to provide the care amounted to approximately \$5,835 and \$5,331 for the years ended December 31, 2012 and 2011, respectively.

 In addition to the direct charity care noted above, all patients covered by the Medicare and Medicaid and other third-party payors programs are accepted.
 These programs reimburse the Hospitals at less than the established charges for services provided to recipients.
-During 2011, the state instituted a charge based on the amount of revenue covered by hospitals for Medicaid Services rendered (Medicaid Assessment).
+During 2012, the state instituted a charge based on the amount of revenue covered by hospitals for Medicaid Services rendered (Medicaid Assessment).
 The difference between the charges for these services and the related reimbursement amounts for these and other third-party payors are as follows for the years ended December 31:

-2011 2010
+2012 2011

-Medicare \$ 20,806 13,901
+Medicare \$ 25,826 20,806

-Medicaid 606 530
+Medicaid 436 606

-Medicaid assessment 2,620

-Other third-party payors 4,711 4,399
+Other third-party payors 6,365 4,711

-\$ 26,123 21,450
+\$ 32,627 26,123